bioperl/bioperl.github.io/howtos/Beginners.md

 ### Using EMBOSS applications with Bioperl

-[EMBOSS](EMBOSS "wikilink") (European Molecular Biology Open Source Software) is an extensive collection of sequence analysis programs written in the C programming language (http://emboss.sourceforge.net/).
-There are a number of algorithms in [EMBOSS](EMBOSS "wikilink") that are not found in Bioperl (e.g. calculating DNA melting temperature, finding repeats, identifying prospective antigenic sites) so if you cannot find the function you want in Bioperl you might be able to find it in [EMBOSS](EMBOSS "wikilink").
+[EMBOSS] (European Molecular Biology Open Source Software) is an extensive collection of sequence analysis programs written in the C programming language (http://emboss.sourceforge.net/).
+There are a number of algorithms in [EMBOSS] that are not found in Bioperl (e.g. calculating DNA melting temperature, finding repeats, identifying prospective antigenic sites) so if you cannot find the function you want in Bioperl you might be able to find it in [EMBOSS].
 The Bioperl code that runs EMBOSS programs is .

-[EMBOSS](EMBOSS "wikilink") programs are usually called from the command line but the bioperl-run auxiliary library provides a Perl wrapper for [EMBOSS](EMBOSS "wikilink") function calls so that they can be executed from within a Perl script.
-Of course, the [EMBOSS](EMBOSS "wikilink") package as well as the bioperl-run must be installed in order for the Bioperl wrapper to function.
+[EMBOSS] programs are usually called from the command line but the bioperl-run auxiliary library provides a Perl wrapper for [EMBOSS] function calls so that they can be executed from within a Perl script.
+Of course, the [EMBOSS] package as well as the bioperl-run must be installed in order for the Bioperl wrapper to function.

 An example of the Bioperl wrapper where a file is returned would be: